Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3301 - Software Engineering/🟦5 # UML - Use Case Diagrams/🟩3 @ Relationships Among Use Cases.md

 1. No `include` nor `extend` from 2 use cases of 2 different actors _(Exception: when solicited actor is an automated external system)_.
 However this can be stated in the [[🟩5 @ Detailed Textual Description (DTD)|detailed textual description]]
 2. No `include` between any use case and the `login` use case _(idk why he had to include this)_
 	![[Pasted image 20221230223534.png | 400]]
-3. No link between an actor and an `extended` use case
+3. No link between an actor and an `extended` use case _(Unless the actor is an automated system or a secondary actor)_
-4. No link between an actor and an `including` use case
+4. No link between an actor and an `including` use case _(Unless the actor is an automated system or a secondary actor)_

 **Note:** Sometimes an actor can trigger both use cases with a relation.
 _Example:_